avast/wanna-ml/README.md

 * must have an owner for single person use
 * can have different kernels
 * can have any machine spec including any number of GPUs
-* notebooks will have WANNA default gcp labels for cost tracking
+* will have WANNA default gcp labels for cost tracking
+* can connect to Dataproc Clusters and Metastores
+* will have all the buckets from a given project mounted

 It also allows for deletion and sync (with wanna.yaml) of notebooks with the user confirmation